 Setting

 The setting is behind any essay, speech, statement, or ad.
 Background plays a significant role in text creation.
-It determines what linguistic devices will be used (to make the entire performance more proficient or straightforward) and what tone will be set.
+It determines what linguistic devices will be used and what tone will be set.

 - Suppose an author is a group of people.
-Did they come up with a deliberate decision and follow a common argument, or did the entire discussion resemble polemics and opposing thoughts?
-If people emphasized different concepts, what were they?
+Did they come up with a deliberate decision and follow a common argument?

-- If there was a discussion, how much time would it take to develop? (can help identify the intensity of debate)
+- If there were a discussion, how much time would it take to develop?

-- Was there something that served as a turning point for the author to voice it and stick to it during a speech?
+- Was there something that served as a turning point for the author to voice it during a speech?

 Message

-Although a rhetorical analysis essay rests upon the author and how they convey the message to the target audience, it is still crucial to determine key points the orator addresses to the reader or listener.
-It will help get a clear picture of the rhetorical situation, which, in turn, will help write the essay.
-Try to identify the central points the author walks around.
-Look at these questions when carrying out a rhetorical analysis:
+Although a rhetorical analysis essay rests upon the author and how they convey the message to the target audience, it is still crucial to determine the key points the orator addresses to the reader or listener.
+Try to identify the central points that the author walks around:

 - What are the most repeated words and phrases in the text?
 Do they correlate with the topic?

 - How many messages does the orator point out?
-If there are more than several, are they linked, or are they completely different?
-Do they deny one another?
+If there are more than several, are they linked?

 Medium

-- Does the chosen format deliver the message successfully and make an argument convincing?
+- Does the chosen format deliver the message successfully and make the argument convincing?

 - What is obtained by using a particular medium?

 - What are the peculiarities of a certain medium?
-In other words, why is it better for delivering the message and stating the argument than other mediums or formats?
+Why is it better for delivering the message than other media?

 How to Write a Rhetorical Analysis Essay